-Good For You Gluten Free is a personal blog that provides information on gluten-free living.
+Good For You Gluten Free is a personal blog that provides information on gluten-free and healthy living.
 We also offer health coaching services, cooking classes and various digital products for sale.

 Information we collect

-We collect name, email and phone numbers voluntarily provided by prospective clients.
+We collect name, addresses, emails and phone numbers voluntarily provided by prospective clients and members.
 This information is used for the purposes of entering into an agreement for services with Good For You Gluten Free.

 We collect name and email information voluntarily provided by Visitors to the site interested in downloading free content from our site.
 This information is used for the sole purpose of delivering the free download, and all visitors who indicate interest in a download are added to the Good For You Gluten Free newsletter, which is used to deliver information and marketing offers to visitors.
 Individuals are notified that they will be added to the Good For You Gluten Free newsletter before they give away personally identifiable information.
 Users may opt out at any time using the opt-out link at the bottom of any newsletter.